 So, to reduce the perceived effort of your readers, replace these friction words with frictionless words like “Get” or “Learn” and follow them up with a benefit statement (I.e., “Get your free account”).

 When Michael Aagaard at ContentVerve tested this, he saw a 14.79% increase in conversions just by changing one word.

-The steady growth in smartphone usage and the subsequent reduction in human’s attention span has meant that great writing in your email campaigns is more important than ever.
+The steady growth in smartphone usage and the subsequent reduction in human attention span has meant that great writing in your email campaigns is more important than ever.

-So next time you’re creating an email campaign to announce your latest product or feature, use the 5 best practices mentioned above to help you write a high performing email campaigns that gets opened and clicked, and ultimately drives sales & revenue for your business.
+So, next time you’re creating an email campaign to announce your latest product or feature, use the 5 best practices mentioned above to help you write high-performing email campaigns that get opened and clicked, and ultimately drives sales and revenue for your business.

 Learning how to create an effective email campaign is only the first step to email marketing mastery.
 The next step is mobile email marketing.
 Here’s how it’s done.

 Join 250,000 in-the-know marketers and get the latest marketing tips, tactics, and news right in your inbox.Subscribe